osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 Before creating that channel, you must have created the `external-staking` and `converter` contracts.
-The `external-staking` contract must be initialized with the valid (connection, port) from which the converter will connect, which means that the converter contract must be established before the `external-staking` contract.
+The `external-staking` contract must be initialized with the valid (connection, port) from which the converter will connect, which means that the converter contract must be instantiated before the `external-staking` contract.

 The channel is initiated by a relayer, with party A being the appropriate `converter` contract on the consumer chain, and party B being the `external-staking` contract.